What is Aviation Maintenance?

-Spartan’s Federal Aviation Administration (FAA) approved Aviation Maintenance and Airframe and Powerplant (A&P) programs have been training skilled aircraft technicians for nearly a century.
+Spartan’s Federal Aviation Administration (FAA) approved Aviation Maintenance Technology (AMT) and Airframe & Powerplant (A&P) programs have been training skilled aircraft technicians for nearly a century.
 All of our aviation maintenance programs prepare you for the Airframe and Powerplant certification (A&P License) required by the FAA.

 We offer both on-campus and partially online (hybrid) aviation maintenance programs.

 - Train in a Dynamic campus environment

 - Begin your training online, then finish at our Tulsa, Oklahoma location

 - Keep a flexible schedule while studying online